 The selling stockholders also may sell shares short and redeliver the shares to close out such short positions.
 The selling stockholders may enter into options or other transactions with broker-dealers that require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer such shares covered by this prospectus.
 The selling stockholders also may loan or pledge the shares to a broker-dealer.
 The broker-dealer may sell the shares so loaned, or upon default the broker-dealer may sell the pledged shares under this prospectus.
 Broker-dealers or agents may also receive compensation in the form of commissions, discounts or concessions from the selling stockholders.
 Broker-dealers or agents may also receive compensation from the purchasers of the shares for whom they act as agents or to whom they sell as principals, or both.
 Compensation as to a particular broker-dealer might be in excess of customary commissions and will be in amounts to be negotiated in connection with the sale.
 Broker-dealers or agents and any other participating broker-dealers or the selling stockholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, as amended (the "Securities Act"), in connection with sales of the shares.
-Accordingly, any such commission, discount or concession received by them and any profit on the resale of the shares purchased by them may be deemed to be underwriting discounts or commissions under the Securities Act.
+Accordingly, any such commissions under the Securities Act.
 Each of the selling stockholders has informed us that it does not have any agreement or understanding, directly or indirectly, with any person to distribute the common stock.
 Because the selling stockholders may be deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act, the selling stockholders will be subject to the prospectus delivery requirements of the Securities Act.
 In addition, any securities covered by this prospectus which qualify for sale in compliance with Rule 144 promulgated under the Securities Act may be sold under Rule 144 rather than under this prospectus.